Trump Defied The 2013 GOP Autopsy. So Was It A 'Failure'?

 In early 2016, Ari Fleischer, former press secretary to President George W. Bush, told Politico that if Trump lost the general election, "you'll actually have a story that says we were right" in the autopsy.
 Today, he believes Trump in 2016 accomplished what the report asked for — if only in a sideways way.

 "I think it's fair to say that the Trump campaign did what we recommended.
 But did it in a way we did not recommend," he said.
-"Trump's outreach was to expand and grow the party in the direction of blue-collar, non-college-educated voters.
+"Trump's outreach was to expand and grow the party in the direction of blue collar, non-college-educated voters.

 He's optimistic that Trump can further expand among nonwhite voters.
-Exit polls suggest that in 2016, Trump did better than other recent nominees among Black, Latino, and Asian voters, though barely.
+Exit polls suggest that in 2016, Trump did better than other recent nominees among Black, Latino and Asian voters, though barely.

 "When you talk about what Trump said about Mexicans coming here and the wall — even having said those things, he did better than Romney and McCain," Fleischer said.